Strategy – Study Plan for UPSC CSE 2027

 Preparation Guide

-Smart study + Notes making + Daily revision = Key to success in CSE
+Smart study + Right Guidance + Effective Revision = Key to success in CSE

 What is ‘Smart Study’?

-Many aspirants think, studying loads of book will make them able to crack IAS exam.
-But, “Studying too many books = waste of time = failure”
+Many aspirants think, studying loads of book will make them able to crack UPSC CSE exam.
+But,

-Note Making is necessary due to following reasons:
+Note making is not necessary, yet relevant due to following reasons:

 Why “Daily revision” is necessary?